Essays for A New Philadelphia Apologetic

 God used the prince of this world to carry knowledge of the man Jesus to all corners of this world.
 Clever, huh?
 If the prince of this world had not stolen Jesus and Israel and what truth was given to Mohammad, the People of the Book would still be warring against each other, but would do so under the guise of who is Abraham’s lawful heir, Ishmael, Isaac, or the sons of Keturah.
 They would not collectively remember Jacob, Moses, Joshua, or Jesus, but because the prince of this world is a common thief, Moses who wrote of Jesus and Jesus who points back to Moses are remembered.

 After the Body of Christ was buried in a grave of lawlessness, the visible Christian Church that overturned the Roman emperor-worship cult and won an empire for Greek philosophers and theologians was the only “Christianity” known to the world, but this “Christian faith” bore so little resemblance to the Christianity of Christ Jesus that even a Germanic rustic with a divining rod could not have located where the glorified Jesus had manifested Himself to a disciple.
 And that “making known” remains the test for discipleship: the one who has the commandments and who keeps them shows that he or she loves Jesus, and it is this person that the Father and the Son loves and to whom the Son will manifest Himself.
 So when Judas (not Iscariot) asked Jesus, ‘“How is it that you will manifest yourself to us, and not to the world”’ (John 14:22), Jesus sidestepped a direct answer, saying instead, ‘“If anyone loves me, he will keep my word ….
 Whoever does not love me does not keep my words.
 And the word that you hear is not mine but the Father’s who sent me”’ (vv.
 23-24).
 So the person who has the commandments uttered by the Logos from atop Mount Horeb, with the Logos as Theos entering His creation as His son, His only, the man Jesus of Nazareth, has the commandments of Jesus.
 There is no other set of commandments although some teachers of lawlessness have ascribed more than forty commandments to Jesus.
 And the disciple who will not keep these commandments that the Logos uttered from atop the mountain does not love Jesus—it is just this simple!
-The disciple who loves Jesus keeps His commandments by faith and it to this disciple that Jesus will manifest Himself, or make Himself known.
+The disciple who loves Jesus keeps His commandments by faith and it is to this disciple that Jesus will manifest Himself, or make Himself known.
 Jesus will not, by His own declaration, make Himself known to the lawless disciple; He will deny knowing teachers of lawlessness in their resurrection (Matt 7:21-23).

 The assumption that when Jesus said the gates of Hades would not prevail against the Church meant that His Body, the Church, would not die out is a logical and easy conclusion to make.
 But as soon as the Church becomes His Body as Paul states, the assumption should have been modified to mean that the Church would be resurrected from death as the man Jesus was resurrected from death.
 Now Jesus saying that Elijah would come and would restore all things can be placed in the context of the Church being returned to life after having died on the cross with Jesus.
 But the conclusion that the prince of this world intended for “Christians according to the flesh” to draw from Jesus’ words is that the Church would not fail and that the Elijah to come was only John the Baptist.
-I was taught that Church would not die out, and I have read the very bad scholarship of Sabbatarians who have attempted to prove that certain fringe cults and sects kept the 7th-day Sabbath throughout the Dark Ages.
+I was taught that the Church would not die out, and I have read the very bad scholarship of Sabbatarians who have attempted to prove that certain fringe cults and sects kept the 7th-day Sabbath throughout the Dark Ages.
 Their scholarship remains an embarrassment to Sabbatarian Christianity.
 Nevertheless, even today there are Sabbatarian disciples who will insist that the Waldensians observed the Sabbath, not Sunday.
 Same for the Cathars.
 But if a Waldensian observed the Sabbath—it is doubtful that any did—he or she kept the person’s observance a secret from the society around them.
 Thus, I have been sloppy, assuming that the Body of Christ would not die out; assuming that every person who outwardly comes to Christ has been drawn by the Father from this world; assuming that those who would keep the commandments have been born of Spirit.
 Observant Jews keep the commandments, but deny Christ; so by extension, they have not been born of Spirit.
 So being born of Spirit constitutes more than professing that Jesus is Lord and by faith keeping the commandments.
 If it did not, then the Body of Christ would be alive today, and alive without division or schism.
 And there is no fellowship without schism.
 Even one united by name, such as the Sabbatarian “United Church of God,” is regularly riddled by schisms.

 The Body of Christ is today dead, buried in dissension and disobedience, and awaiting resurrection when the seven endtime years of tribulation begin.
 Prior to when these endtime years begin, the work of restoring the teachings of Christ Jesus will be accomplished by the last Elijah working through a few disciples who have been called to this task.